-The library's instruction program support the college core themes of academic transfer and CTE programs.
-Information literacy is a key component of the college's liberal education strategic direction.
-The library's information literacy program consists of its face-to-face instruction sessions, reference services, online research guides, and an online Information Literacy Toolkit.
+The library's instruction program supports Lane's academic transfer and CTE programs.
 To further support college instructional goals, librarians participate in Honors College instruction, and committees including Assessment Team, Learning Communities, SAGA, and First Year Experience.
-All new courses must receive library input before approval.
+All new courses must receive library input before approval, and this process provides more opportunities for librarians to collaborate with other faculty.